 Observables related to hadronic structure are most naturally formulated using light-cone quantization, and this provides a serious challenge for lattice QCD, which is necessarily restricted to Euclidean-signature correlation functions.
-As a specific example, parton distribution functions (PDFs), which capture the distribution of the longitudinal momentum of a hadron among its constituent quarks and gluons, are defined via light-like separated fields and thus cannot be directly accessed in a Euclidean spacetime, where $x^2 = 0$ defines a single point rather than a cone.
-At this stage, there are a number of proposals to overcome this challenge, and thereby calculate PDFs and similar observables from lattice QCD [3-11].
+As a specific example, parton distribution functions (PDFs), which capture the distribution of the longitudinal momentum of a hadron among its constituent quarks and gluons, are defined via lightlike separated fields and thus cannot be directly accessed in a Euclidean spacetime, where $x^2 = 0$ defines a single point rather than a cone.
+In the past two decades, various ideas have been proposed to overcome this challenge, and thereby calculate PDFs and similar observables from lattice QCD [3-11].

-Although the details differ, these methods generally require the evaluation of matrix elements of non-local operators, frequently using nucleon states with high momentum.
-Preliminary results for several of these ideas have now appeared [10, 12-21], but in many cases a full understanding of the systematic uncertainties associated with each is not yet feasible.
-In general, the systematic uncertainties associated with such calculations include discretization effects, which may be significant for high-momentum nucleons, uncertainties associated with the momentum of the nucleon [22, 23], truncation errors arising from perturbative renormalization or matching [24-26], and finite-volume effects.
+Although the details differ, these methods generally require the evaluation of matrix elements of nonlocal operators, frequently using hadronic states with high momentum.
+Preliminary results for several of these ideas have now appeared [10,12-21] (see Ref.
+[22] for a recent review), but an understanding of all systematic uncertainties is not yet feasible.
+In general, the systematic uncertainties associated with such calculations include discretization effects, which may be significant for highmomentum states, uncertainties associated with the momentum of the hadron [23,24], truncation errors arising from perturbative renormalization or matching [25-27], and finite-volume effects.

-^{}e-mail: rbriceno@jlab.org

-[†]e-mail: juanvg@jlab.org
+rbriceno@jlab.org juanvg@jlab.org

-[‡]e-mail: maxwell.hansen@cern.ch
+maxwell.hansen@cern.ch

-[§]e-mail: cjm373@uw.edu
+cjm373@uw.edu

 In addition to systematically reducing computational uncertainties, it is crucial to shore up the theoretical foundations of the approach.
-Here, significant progress has been made in understanding issues associated with the renormalization of the Wilson line operator [17, 27-33], the existence of factorization theorems [34, 35], and the role of the Euclidean signature in lattice calculations [36].
+Here, significant progress has been made in understanding issues associated with the renormalization of the Wilson-line operator [17,28-34], the existence of factorization theorems [35,36], and the role of the Euclidean signature in lattice calculations [37].

-Proposals to extract hadron structure from lattice QCD calculations using products of spatially-displaced local currents appeared in [6, 19], with the first numerical results for pion distribution amplitudes presented in [20].
-In this work we study the finite-volume artifacts associated with spatially-displaced currents.
-We do so by perturbatively studying a matrix element of a product of two currents in a toy theory with one light degree of freedom (corresponding to the pion in QCD) and one heavy (corresponding to a nucleon or heavy meson).
+In this work, we study the finite-volume artifacts associated with spatially displaced currents.
+We do so by perturbatively studying a matrix element of a product of two currents in a toy theory with one light d.o.f. (corresponding to the pion in QCD) and one heavy (corresponding to a nucleon or heavy meson) d.o.f.
+Proposals to extract hadronic structure observables from lattice-QCD calculations using these types of operators, in place of those defined with a Wilson line, appeared in Refs.
+[6,19], with the first numerical results for pion distribution amplitudes presented in Ref.
+[20].

-To perform this type of analysis for Wilson-line based operators, would require a low-energy representation for these more complicated non-local objects [37-40].
+To perform this type of finite-volume analysis for Wilson-line-based operators would require a low-energy representation for these, more complicated, nonlocal objects [38-41].
 One possible avenue is to build an effective field theory based on the method of Ref.
-[31], in which an auxiliary heavy-quark field enables one to write gauge-invariant extended operators in terms of products of quark bilinears.
-However, this goes beyond the scope of the present work and we focus our attention on composite bilinear currents, whose hadronic representation is more straightforward.
+[32], in which an auxiliary heavy-quark field enables one to write gauge-invariant extended operators in terms of products of quark bilinears.
+However, this goes beyond the scope of the present work, and we focus our attention on composite bilinear currents, the hadronic representation of which is more straightforward.

-For lattice calculations of hadronic masses, and other properties defined through local operators, finite-volume effects lead to corrections of the form $\mathcal{O}(e^{-m{\pi}L})$ [41-46], where L is the linear extent of the cubic spatial volume.1 Numerical data is expected to be described by this leading exponential form, with a power-law pre-factor, provided one performs the calculation with asymptotically large volumes, $m{\pi}L \gg 1$.
-(In practice $m{\pi}L \geq 4$ is generally sufficient.)
-However, in the presence of a second infrared (IR) length scale, such as the current separation in a spatially-extended operator, one naturally expects the finite-volume effects to be modified.
+For lattice calculations of hadronic masses, and other properties defined through local operators, finite-volume effects lead to corrections of the form $\mathcal{O}(e^{-m\pi L})$ [42-48], where L is the linear extent of the cubic spatial volume.
+Numerical data are expected to be described by this leading exponential form, with a power-law prefactor, provided one performs the calculation with asymptotically large volumes, $m\pi L \gg 1$.
+(In practice, $m\pi L \gtrsim 4$ is generally sufficient.)
+However, in the presence of a second IR length scale, such as the current separation in a spatially extended operator, one naturally expects the finite-volume effects to be modified.